-Don’t tell your pro what’s wrong with your swing – I see this several times with new clients.
-They show up and say, “I need to slow my transition.”
-Or, “My left arm is stuck inside.”
-These are all things analysts say during televised golf broadcasts, and unless you frequently play on TV, they probably are not talking about you.
-I will understand what’s going on with your swing after you’ve hit as little as 3 or 4 shots.
+Don’t tell me what’s wrong with your swing – I see this several times with new clients.
+They show up and say, “I need to slow my swing.”
+Or, “My left arm is bent.”
+These are all things analysts say during televised golf broadcasts or You Tube video tutorials.
+Unless you frequently play on TV, or, the You Tube Expert knows your personal swing and ball striking issues, I can guarantee they’re not talking about you.
+I will probably understand and be fairly confident what’s going on with your swing/ball striking after I’ve watched you hit as little as 4 or 5 shots.

 Listen – People are used to talking, but they often aren’t very good listeners.
-A good teaching pro will take in everything you’ve said and make up a plan to help you.
+A good coach will take in everything you’ve said then find solutions to help you.
 But, although some times difficult to accept, try to hear the message, understand the solution and understand why it will work.

-Be open to new ideas – Try not to get too defensive, I might change a grip, and yes, it won’t feel normal.
-But I’ll tell you the reasons why a new grip might help and ask you to trust it for a while.
-So give new ideas a try with an open mind.”
+Be open to new ideas – Try not to get too defensive, I might change your grip, and yes, it won’t feel normal.
+But I’ll tell you the reasons why it might help and ask you to trust it for a while.
+So give new ideas a try with an open mind.

-Be honest with your teacher – How much time do you have to practice?
-If the answer is never, then I may give you some drills you can do in front of a mirror at home or during a break at work.
+Be honest with me – How much time do you have to practice?
+If the answer is never, then I may give you some drills to do in front of a mirror at home or during a break at work.
 And if, say, you’re a terrible putter, chipper etc, say so.
 Don’t say you’re O.K. because you think you can fix it yourself.
 If you haven’t fixed it by now, you probably need some help.

-Finally, set achievable goals.- Because one lesson won’t overhaul your game, try not to, as some people do, expect miracles as usually, we have to coach in small pieces that will add up to a lot.
-For example, lots of people want to hit the ball further but they constantly hit a slice.
-However, when I fix the slice usually it is going to naturally go further.
+Finally, set achievable goals.- Because one lesson won’t overhaul your game, try not to, as some people do, expect miracles.
+Usually, I have to coach in small pieces that will add up to a lot.
+For example, you might want to hit the ball further but constantly hit a slice.
+However, when I fix your slice usually it’s going to naturally go further.
 One thing at a time!!

 Even Lee Trevino, whom some consider self taught, once said “A good golf lesson is worth 1,000 range balls.”With a little thought and patience, you could make it worth even more.